Edit in GitHubLog an issue

 Step 3: Generate an Image with a Prompt

-For our demo, we will use Firefly to generate four images from a single prompt.
+For the demo, you will use Firefly to generate four images from a single prompt using the Firefly Generate Images API, which includes optional generative matching.

 Based on the docs, we can see that the only required parameter is prompt.
-Also, the n prompt specifies how many images we want.
+Also, the numVariations prompt specifies how many images we want.
 So the simplest request body we could build would look like so:

 Copied to your clipboard